The Tesla Powerwall 3: What You Need to Know

 Key Upgrades in the Tesla Powerwall 3

-Simplified Installation: 57 pounds lighter than the Powerwall 2 Plus, the Powerwall 3 makes installation easier, benefiting both users and installers.
+Simplified Installation: 57 pounds lighter than the Powerwall 2 Plus, the Powerwall 3 makes installation easier, benefiting both homeowners and installers alike.

-Enhanced Continuous Power: The Powerwall 3 delivers 11.5 kW of continuous power — 20–30% more than the Tesla Powerwall 2 Plus — capable of running full HVAC systems, EV chargers, and large appliances simultaneously.
+Enhanced Continuous Power: The Powerwall 3 delivers 11.5 kW of continuous power, 20 to 30 percent more than the Tesla Powerwall 2 Plus, capable of running full HVAC systems, EV chargers, and large appliances simultaneously.

-Built-In Solar Inverter: The Powerwall 3 includes an integrated solar inverter that handles up to 20 kW DC of solar input, replacing the need for a separate standalone inverter and simplifying the overall system.
+Built-In Solar Inverter: The Powerwall 3 includes an integrated solar inverter that handles up to 20 kW DC of solar input, replacing the need for a separate standalone inverter and simplifying the overall system design.

-Increased Panel Capacity: It can connect up to 35 panels (14kW) on a single inverter, a significant improvement for larger solar systems.
+Increased Panel Capacity: It can connect up to 35 panels (14kW) on a single inverter, a significant improvement for larger solar systems and homes with higher energy needs.

 Powerwall Model Comparison: Powerwall 2, Powerwall 2 Plus, and Powerwall 3

 This table provides a detailed comparison of individual units across Tesla Powerwall models.
-Note that the Powerwall 2 and 2 Plus are no longer available for new purchases — the Powerwall 3 is Tesla’s current offering.
+The Powerwall 2 and 2 Plus are no longer available for new purchases.
+The Powerwall 3 is Tesla’s only current offering.

 | Feature | Powerwall 2 | Powerwall 2 Plus | Powerwall 3 |